AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

    * Date when the run was **Started**
    * **Status** (success or failed)
    * Run **Duration**
    * Number of **Operations**
    * Size of **Data Transfer**
    * Link to **Details**

 ### View scenario execution history on the History tab {#view-scenario-execution-history-on-the-history-tab}

-The History tab shows more detail than is available on the Scenario detail page.
-You can also filter and sort the executions on the History tab.
+The [!UICONTROL History] tab shows more detail than is available on the Scenario detail page.
+You can also filter and sort the executions on the [!UICONTROL History] tab.

 1. Click the **Scenario** tab in the left panel, then click the scenario.